reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-4-async-apis.md

 The method sends HTTP requests in parallel for each user ID, fetching user data from the delayed endpoint.
 It returns a map containing the response bodies for each user ID.

-Finally, the test verifies the correctness of the responses by ensuring that the response map has the same size as the list of user IDs, does not contain null keys or values, and satisfies the predefined condition `getUserErrorCheck`, which checks that the response does not contain a failure message.
+Finally, the test verifies the correctness of the responses.
+It ensures that the response map has the same size as the list of user IDs.
+The map does not contain null keys or values.
+Furthermore, the map satisfies the predefined condition `getUserErrorCheck`, which checks that the response does not contain a failure message.

 If any exception occurs during the execution of the test, the test fails with an error message indicating the failure to execute the HTTP request.
 Finally, we stop the HTTP asynchronous client using `userHttpRequestHelper.stopHttpAsyncClient()`.